 |Columbia University School of Law||$73,584|

 Once you’ve graduated from law school, there are several options for paying down your law school loans.
 Some of the ways to deal with law school debt can even lead to forgiveness of remaining loan balances.
 Here are some of the best options to consider:

-- Income-driven repayment plans: If you’re struggling to keep up with your federal student loan payments, you may be able to get on one of four income-driven repayment plans.
+- Income-driven repayment plans: If you’re struggling to keep up with your federal student loan payments, you may be able to get on an income-driven repayment plan.
 These plans reduce your monthly payment to between 10 percent and 20 percent of your discretionary income and also extend your repayment term to 20 or 25 years.
 If you have a balance at the end of the term, it’ll be forgiven.

 - Law school loan forgiveness: If you have federal student loans and choose to work for a government agency or eligible nonprofit organization, you may be able to get forgiveness under the Public Service Loan Forgiveness program, or PSLF.
 This program requires you to meet certain employment requirements and also make 120 qualifying monthly payments.